arielkl9/docker/README.md

 2. docker has a client-server architecture

-3. the docker engine is the client-server in the docker deployment stracure
+3. the docker engine is the client-server in the docker deployment structure

-4. every docker container is seperated and not affected by any other container
+4. every docker container is separated and not affected by any other container

 5. docker uses images to create instances (containers) of a program/app

-6. docker images stored in registry (mostly hub.docker.com)
+6. docker images stored in the registry (mostly hub.docker.com)

-7. docker images have tags that specifie differnet types of the same image
+7. docker images have tags that specify different types of the same image

-8. creation of custom docker images is made with a dockerfile ————————————————————————
+8. creation of custom docker images is made with a docker file ————————————————————————
 -----docker differnet from a vm-----
 	-----vm-----